BrytSnow/rn-assignment4-11340436/README.md

 ### Description:

-- The design was replicated accurately, including all essential elements.
+- The design was replicated accurately, including all the essential elements.
 - Eight distinct categories were included in the app.
 - A list of 15 tasks was integrated into the app.
 - The design closely matches the original mockup.